Midlands Sustainable Education Network

 Interested in joining?

-Also, please have a browse through our Events and News pages for any other relevant information and workshops coming up, and do interrogate our Resources page to find any resources from SWM or elsewhere, including events we have previously run that were of relevant to the education sector.
+Browse through our Events and News pages for any other relevant information and workshops coming up, and do interrogate our Resources page to find any resources from SWM or elsewhere, including events we have previously run that were of relevant to the education sector.
 For each of these, you can filter results using the relevant tags, e.g. ‘carbon reduction.’

 Interested in sponsoring?